fantastic001/VertexVoyage/doc/Seminar1/paper.md

 Traditional methods for generating embeddings often struggle with large graphs due to their size and complexity, leading to inefficiencies and suboptimal results.
 The sheer size of these graphs often exceeds the memory capacity of a single machine, necessitating distributed computing approaches.

 Motivation for this work stems from the need to develop efficient methods for generating high-quality embeddings in a distributed environment, while also considering the community structure of the graph.
-Community-aware partitioning can significantly improve the quality of embeddings by ensuring that nodes within the same community are processed together, thereby preserving local structures and relationships while reducing network communication overhead.
+Community-aware partitioning can significantly improve the quality of embeddings by ensuring that vertices within the same community are processed together, thereby preserving local structures and relationships while reducing network communication overhead.

 ### Problem statement

 In the context of distributed graph processing, there are several challenges that need to be addressed:

 1. **Scalability**: Efficiently processing large graphs requires algorithms that can scale across multiple machines.
-2. **Community Structure**: Many graphs exhibit community structures, where nodes are densely connected within communities but sparsely connected between them.
+2. **Community Structure**: Many graphs exhibit community structures, where vertices are densely connected within communities but sparsely connected between them.
 Capturing this structure is crucial for generating meaningful embeddings.
-3. **Partitioning Effectiveness**: Effective partitioning of the graph can significantly impact the quality of embeddings, as it influences how nodes are grouped and how information is propagated during embedding generation.
+3. **Partitioning Effectiveness**: Effective partitioning of the graph can significantly impact the quality of embeddings, as it influences how vertices are grouped and how information is propagated during embedding generation.
 Additionally, partitioning should be done in a way that minimizes inter-partition communication, which is a common bottleneck in distributed systems.
 4. **Partitioning Time**: The time taken to partition the graph can be significant, especially for large graphs.
 Therefore, it is essential to use efficient partitioning algorithms that can quickly produce high-quality partitions.
-5. **Balance of Partitions**: Ensuring that partitions are balanced in terms of the number of nodes and edges can help improve the efficiency of distributed processing.
+5. **Balance of Partitions**: Ensuring that partitions are balanced in terms of the number of vertices and edges can help improve the efficiency of distributed processing.
 Imbalanced partitions can lead to some machines being overloaded while others are underutilized, resulting in inefficient resource usage and longer processing times.

 So the goal of this paper is to partition large graph such that we preserve the community structure of the graph while keeping balance of partitions in a bounded interval with the goal of generating high-quality embeddings in a distributed environment.
 This involves evaluating different partitioning algorithms and embedding methods to determine their effectiveness in capturing community structures and generating meaningful embeddings in a distributed setting.